Tothe Members of Panacea Biotec Limited

 Inherent Limitations of Internal Financial Controls over Financial Reporting

 7. Because of the inherent limitations of IFCoFR including the possibility ofcollusion or improper management override of controls material misstatements due to erroror fraud may occur and not be detected.
 Also projections of any evaluation of the IFCoFRto future periods are subject to the risk that the IFCoFR may become inadequate because ofchanges in conditions or that the degree of compliance with the policies or proceduresmay deteriorate.

-8. In our opinion the Company has in all material respects adequate internalfinancial controls over financial reporting and such controls were operating effectivelyas at 31 March 2018 based on internal control over financial reporting criteriaestablished by the company considering the essential components of internal control statedin the Guidance Note issued by ICAI.
+8. In our opinion the Company has in all material respects adequate internalfinancial controls over financial reporting and such controls were operating effectivelyas at 31 March 2019 based on the internal control over financial reporting criteriaestablished by the Company considering the essential components of internal control statedin the Guidance Note issued by ICAI.

 For Walker Chandiok & Co LLP